MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-service.md

 Alternatively, if you want to ensure that only users who are correctly licensed to use Azure Information Protection can protect content:

 ```
-Set-AadrmOnboardingControlPolicy -UseRmsUserLicense $True
+Set-AipServiceOnboardingControlPolicy -UseRmsUserLicense $True
 ```

 When you no longer need to use onboarding controls, whether you used the group or licensing option, run:

 ```
-Set-AadrmOnboardingControlPolicy -UseRmsUserLicense $False
+Set-AipServiceOnboardingControlPolicy -UseRmsUserLicense $False
 ```

-For more information about this cmdlet and additional examples, see the [Set-AadrmOnboardingControlPolicy](/powershell/aipservice/set-aadrmonboardingcontrolpolicy) help.
+For more information about this cmdlet and additional examples, see the [Set-AipServiceOnboardingControlPolicy](/powershell/aipservice/set-aadrmonboardingcontrolpolicy) help.

 When you use these onboarding controls, all users in the organization can always consume protected content that has been protected by your subset of users, but they won’t be able to apply information protection themselves from client applications.
 For example, they won’t see in their Office apps the default templates that are automatically published when the Azure Rights Management service is activated, or custom templates that you might configure.
 Server-side applications, such as Exchange, can implement their own per-user controls for Rights Management integration to achieve the same result.
 For example, to prevent users from protecting emails in Outlook on the web, use [Set-OwaMailboxPolicy](/powershell/module/exchange/client-access/set-owamailboxpolicy?view=exchange-ps) to set the *IRMEnabled* parameter to *$false*.